HSF/hsf.github.io/_gsocproposals/2021/proposal_Madgraph5-Accelerator.md

 The deliverable of the project is the implementation of Cuda Graphs in the Madgraph5 project, together with a performance study of the workflow with the new feature enabled.

 ## Requirements
-We're seeking a candidate who is highly skilled in Cuda/C++ programming.
+We're seeking a candidate who is skilled in Cuda/C++ programming.
 A basic understanding of NVidia profiling tools (e.g. NSight System, NSight Compute), GNU Makefiles, git and Python are a surplus.

 ## Mentors
   * [Olivier Mattelaer](mailto:olivier.mattelaer@uclouvain.be) UnivLouvain